$0.00

 A big question in the Wyoming vs Montana debate is, “How do the cities and towns of each state compare?”

-However, it’s worth noting that Montana’s largest city, Billings (pop 117,116), is significantly larger than Wyoming’s largest city, Cheyenne (pop 65,123).
-If you’re keen on small-town life for your retirement or vacation in Montana and Wyoming, then either state will suit you on this point.
+Montana and Wyoming have small towns but no large cities.
+Montana’s largest city, Billings (pop 117,116), is significantly larger than Wyoming’s largest city, Cheyenne (pop 65,123).
+If you prefer small-town life, then either state will suit you.

 Montana cities